+- 1. Call to Order Public Meeting

+- 2. Recognition of Affidavits filed in Response to State Law on Disclosure of Local Citizens Conflict of Interest

+- 3. Approval of the Minutes from May 23, 2022 Public Meeting

+- 4. Call to Order Public Hearings

+- A. Open Public Hearing I

-- Summary of increased PY2021 CDBG allocation (\$12.184 increase) and program allocation adjustments: Presentation by a.
-Community Development Staff
+- a.
+Summary of Draft 2022 AAP for CDBG and HOME Program Funding: Presentation by Community Development Staff

 - b.
 Public Comments

-- Committee Comments c.

-- Close Public Hearing II

-- Open Public Hearing III E.

-- Summary of Draft 2021 AAP for CDBG and HOME Program Funding: Presentation by Community Development Staff

-- b.
-Public Comments

 - c.
 Committee Comments

-- Close Public Hearing III F Open Public Hearing IV G.
+- B. Close Public Hearing I

+- C. Open Public Hearing II

 - a.
 Fair Housing/Affirmative Marketing Plan: Presentation by Community Development Staff

 - b.
 Public Comments

 - c.
 Committee Comments

-- Close Public Hearing IV Н.
+- D. Close Public Hearing II

-- Break Reconvene Regular Meeting
+- 5. Break Reconvene Regular Meeting

-- 7. Hear Citizens
+- 6. Hear Citizens

-- 8. Presentation, Discussion, and Possible Action on Community Development Services Department Programs
+- 7. Presentation, Discussion, and Possible Action on Community Development Services Department Programs

-- Minor Repair and Homebuyer Assistance Α.
+- A. Minor Repair and Homebuyer Assistance

 - B. Major Rehabilitation/Reconstruction

-- c.
-Housing Developments
+- C. Housing Developments

 - D. Public Services, Public Facilities/Infrastructure, and Administration

-- Adiournment
+- 8. Adjournment

-The 2021 AAP was developed through community participation and in response to prioritized needs described in the 2020-24 Consolidated Plan (CP).
+The 2022 AAP was developed through community participation and in response to prioritized needs described in the 2020-24 5-year Consolidated Plan (CP).
 The AAP is required by HUD when CDBG and HOME funds are received.
-The City will receive \$839,019 of CDBG and \$382,382 of HOME funds for PY2021.
-Not less than 70% of grant funds must benefit low- and moderate-income (LMI) persons.
+The City will receive \$841,514 of CDBG and \$435,319 of HOME funds for PY2022.
+Not less than 70% of grant funds must benefit low- and moderate-income (LMI) persons for CDBG.
 The City expects to meet or exceed HUD's required LMI benefit.
 CDBG / HOME funds must address at least one of HUD's three National Objectives: Benefit Low- to Moderate-Income Individuals; Eliminate Slum or Blight; Meet an Urgent Community Need.
-Program performance is evaluated against HUD's three basic Statutory Goals: Decent Housing: A Suitable Living Environment: Expanded Economic Opportunities, Activities are not planned for HUD's Section 108 Loan Guarantee Program, which allows up to five times the annual CDBG grant be requested for eligible activities, if a need is identified.
+Program performance is evaluated against HUD's three basic Statutory Goals: Decent Housing; A Suitable Living Environment; Expanded Economic Opportunities.
+Activities are not planned for HUD's Section 108 Loan Guarantee Program, which allows up to five times the annual CDBG grant be requested for eligible activities, if a need is identified.
 The proposed uses of funds, by grant, are listed below.